2019 – the year to refine, organise and focus…

 - Never store leather in plastic – it needs to breathe!

 - Put a diffuser in your wardrobe so that you’re greeted with sweet scents when you open the doors.

-Once you’ve identified which items you wear and which you don’t – it’s time to organise your wardrobe!
-Pieces that are designer or top-end high street brands can be taken to your local consignment reselling shop (like Grace & Ted) to be sold.
-Resale clothes shops like ours in Bath sell the items on your behalf, you get some money back for your unloved clothing and someone else’s wardrobe becomes a little more special at the same time.
+Once you’ve identified which items you wear and which you don’t – it’s time to detox!
+Pieces that are designer or top-end high street brands can be taken to your local consignment/resale shop (like Grace & Ted…*wink*) to be sold.
+Resale shops sell the items on your behalf, normally taking 50% of the final selling price and paying the remainder straight to your bank.